engraving-challenges/main/README.md

 #### Contact

-- all discussions should take place on our [forum](http://engravingchallenges.freeforums.org)
+- all discussions should take place on our [forum](http://engravingchallenges.freeforums.org) (if you have trouble activating your account, contact the administrator - Urs Liska).
-- main organizer Urs Liska can be reached at `ul at openlilylib dot org`
+- main organizer Urs Liska can be reached at `ul at openlilylib dot org`.
-- we were using [openlilylib mailing list](http://lists.sourceforge.net/lists/listinfo/openlilylib-user) for some time - you may browse the archives [here](http://sourceforge.net/mailarchive/forum.php?forum_name=openlilylib-user)
+- we were using [openlilylib mailing list](http://lists.sourceforge.net/lists/listinfo/openlilylib-user) for some time - you may browse the archives [here](http://sourceforge.net/mailarchive/forum.php?forum_name=openlilylib-user).

 -----------------------------------------------------